fmager/real-time/m0_introduction/s0_intro_to_computing.md

 Python, with a slightly different language. [taichi](https://www.taichi-lang.org/) combines a domain specific language to JIT compile highly performant code, which can also run graphics, to whatever platform you are running on.
 It can do this because of increased requirements of the user.
 Namely, annotating their code and setting limitations.
-[Halide](https://halide-lang.org/) on the other hand restricts itself to be a JIT-compiled language embedded in C++ made specifically for working with images and tensors.
+[Halide](https://halide-lang.org/) on the other hand restricts itself to be a AOT- or JIT-compiled language embedded in C++ made specifically for working with images and tensors.

 [Futhark](https://futhark-lang.org/) is a language made specifically for replacing the parts of your code which need to be fast.
 As such it is not a general language and can make opinionated choices which allows it to generate more performant programs.